matthew-e-brown/resume/README.md

 use CSS for my resume instead.
 Then, I decided to make it with Vue because, 1) I wanted to use components and 2) because I can! 🥳

+This is actually a printable webpage which is designed to look like a document.
+As such, it is not responsive.
+It is verified to print properly from Chrome and Firefox on Windows.
+[In some older versions of Chrome][issue] (before 83), having Windows display scaling set to anything other than 100% would affect the margins of the printed page.
+Double check that you're up to date if you use this.

 ## Usage